-As temperatures begin to drop in the Greater Cincinnati area be sure to complete your furnace tune up checklist with a professional HVAC contractor.
+As temperatures begin to drop be sure to complete your furnace tune up checklist with a professional HVAC contractor.
 Why?
 It’s essential to perform regular preventive maintenance so your system operates safely and efficiently during the fall and winter heating seasons.

 Besides, it helps to lower utility bills and maintain a higher level of comfort.
 How?
 In this blog we’ll cover what’s commonly included on a furnace tune up checklist, if a furnace tune up needs to be done each year, how often to tune up a heat pump and other fall maintenance tasks to save energy and increase comfort.